spine-tools/Spine-Toolbox/README.md

 2. Open a terminal (e.g., Command Prompt on Windows).

-3. Get the latest version of `pip` by running - pip is a package manager for Python
+3. Get the latest version of `pip` (pip is a package manager for Python)

         python -m pip install --upgrade pip

-4. Install [pipx](https://pypa.github.io/pipx/) - pipx allows to create an isolated environment for Spine Toolbox to avoid package conflicts
+4. Install [pipx](https://pypa.github.io/pipx/) (pipx allows to create an isolated environment for Spine Toolbox to avoid package conflicts with other Python tools)

         python -m pip install pipx
         python -m pipx ensurepath